medic/cht-docs/content/en/apps/tutorials/application-tests.md

 </table>

 When testing the tasks manually, we need to fill a form, then either change the system date to move forward in time or change the reported date of the document to see the task.
-This is very tedious and unreliable.
+These are very tedious and unreliable methods.
 Using the test harness, we can quickly test the tasks under different scenarios and at different simulated dates.

 Every task has a source that is either a contact document or a report document.
-When testing, we can mock the source document but it is risky and can lead to bugs missed.
-The recommended way is to fill the source form and then proceed with checking the associated tasks.
+When testing, we can mock the source document.
+Yet, the recommended approach is to fill the source form and then proceed with checking the associated tasks.

 Commonly used harness methods when testing tasks are: